aus-ref-clim-data-nci/GPCP/README.md

 comprises threee products: one-degree daily (1DD), monthly product and pentad data.

 We have downloaded the following products:
-- daily v1.2: this is limted to 2015 and currently not distributed anymore
 - daily v1.3: this is available up to a three months from present date and it is the recommended daily version
 - monthly v2.3: which is the recommended monthly version, goes up to present date, contains some preliminary files